ECAM-PR4L-Eurobot-2023/Eurobot-2023-General/README.md

 * Electronic
 * No so much into the programming thing

-#### **Analyse**
+#### **Analyze**

-* Analyse all the mechanical part
+* Analyze all the mechanical part
   * How pick up the cherries ?
-  * Analyse the space to store the cakes
+  * Analyze the space to store the cakes
   * ...
-* Analyse the software based on ROS, cur our software into severals works to analyse how we will do in the high level
+* Analyze the software based on ROS, cur our software into severals works to analyze how we will do in the high level

 #### **ROS**